bacon-GIT/Sec_Toolbelt/README.md

 #### Got some lines from: https://chrishales.wordpress.com/2018/01/03/powershell-password-one-liners/

+### Move-SSH
+Moves your ssh port in SELinux to a different port, forwards all existing port 22 traffic to a Cowrie honeypot port

 ### SubScanner
 Scan a domain for the instance of up to 10,000 subdomains and return all of the connected domains